 Honorary Doctor of Engineering, honoris causa

-Honorary Doctor of Engineering and Design, honoris causa
+Honorary Doctor of Social Science, honoris causa